 What is real-time bidding and does data support that media buyers should pay lower prices because they are advertising online using real-time bidding technology?
 Great question.
-Real-time bidding technology enables real-time media buying, which is indeed a smart and efficient way to advertising online.
+Real-time bidding technology enables real-time media buying, which is indeed a smart and efficient way to advertise online.
 This doesn't necessarily mean that impressions purchased should be significantly cheaper.

 The objective of this article is to provide an example that makes people think and examine the fact that just because you are buying online media using real-time bidding technology doesn't automatically mean that price points should rapidly decrease for ongoing campaigns or start off low right out of the gate.

 Recently, a new brand client registered for an account on ExactDrive's self-serve advertising platform.
 Even though we say it is a self-serve advertising platform there is almost always a certain percentage of hybrid between self-serve and managed services.
-This is great as it allows us to work more closely with clients, discuss various media buying strategies and gain a deeper understanding about the client's objectives, questions, needs and goals.
+This is great as it allows us to work more closely with clients, discuss various media buying strategies and gain a deeper understanding of the client's objectives, questions, needs, and goals.

-Despite having a solid campaign foundation the client had a closed mindset towards the pricing strategy they were willing to accept or test out, being that we are using real-time bidding technology to buy media in real-time we should be able to, "sit back and wait for the almost free super high quality impressions to become available".
-Well, first of all, this strategy is not unique just this single client.
+Despite having a solid campaign foundation the client had a closed mindset towards the pricing strategy they were willing to accept or test out, being that we are using real-time bidding technology to buy media in real-time we should be able to, "sit back and wait for the almost free super high-quality impressions to become available".
+Well, first of all, this strategy is not unique to just this single client.
 There are thousands and tens of thousands of campaigns following a similar strategy, trying to get the most bang for the campaign's budget.

-Having so many campaigns trying to buy cheap but high quality impressions results in driving up the overall price to purchase those impressions.
+Having so many campaigns trying to buy cheap but high-quality impressions results in driving up the overall price to purchase those impressions.
 In addition, this is a retargeting campaign so there's already a limited pool of users available to advertise to in the first place.
 Trying to be aggressively price conscious will only make the size of the user pool smaller.
-The lower you bid or are will to pay for a potential impression then the higher probability you will lose the bid to someone else and won't display an advertisement to your potential customer that was just recently visiting your website.
+The lower you bid or are willing to pay for a potential impression then the higher probability you will lose the bid to someone else and won't display an advertisement to your potential customer that was just recently visiting your website.

-If you know a potential customer has visited your website, looked at your products but didn't pull the trigger on making a purchase then you better be somewhat agressive at getting your brand back in front of those potential customers as soon as possible.
-Trying to buy impressions at too low of a price can sometimes do more harm than good because you are potentially losing out on more new revenue then the money you believe you are saving as a result of buying cheaper impressions.
+If you know a potential customer has visited your website, looked at your products but didn't pull the trigger on making a purchase then you better be somewhat aggressive at getting your brand back in front of those potential customers as soon as possible.
+Trying to buy impressions at too low of a price can sometimes do more harm than good because you are potentially losing out on more new revenue than the money you believe you are saving as a result of buying cheaper impressions.

-Also, lets not forget that quality is almost always influenced by price.
-You can pretty much guarantee that a pair of pants for $15 versus $75 will be of a lower quality.
-Naturally there are exceptions to the rule but you get the point.
+Also, let's not forget that quality is almost always influenced by price.
+You can pretty much guarantee that a pair of pants for $15 versus $75 will be of lower quality.
+Naturally, there are exceptions to the rule but you get the point.
 The same rule of thumb exists for advertising online.
 Yes, you can sit back and be strategic in purchasing your media and be price conscious but you also need to be aware that going under a certain price point will start hurting the quality of the impressions and as a result can have a negative impact on the overall performance of your campaign.